tajiknomi/Browsers_MasterKey_Extractor/README.md

 # Intro
-A project to extract saved browser credentials of various browsers i.e. Chrome, Firefox, Brave, Edge, Opera.
+A utility extract the Master Key (use to encrypt browsers saved credentials) and important file(s) of various browsers (i.e. Chrome, Brave, Edge, Opera) in order to extract the saved credentials.

-This project has two modules i.e. 1) Extract Master Keys  2) Decrypt data

-This data extraction and decryption process employs a two-module design for enhanced organization and potential security benefits.
-A Red Teamer, during a security assessment, will typically utilize the first module, written in C++ for improved portability across different operating systems, to extracts the master key and essential files without requiring additional dependency on the target.
-This separation also reduces the risk of detection by various security solutions.
+A Red Teamer, during a security assessment, can utilize this module to extract the master key and essential files without requiring additional dependency on the target.
+By focusing solely on key extraction, keeps the software footprint small and also reduces its likelihood to appear as suspicious to various security solutions.
-The second module which are written in Python, typically run on the Red Teamer's machine, decrypts data using the extracted elements i.e. Master key and extracted file(s)

-## 1) Extract Master Keys
-This module is writted in C++; when run on the target machine, It which extract the "Master key" (used to encrypt the browsers data) and "important files".

-## 2) Decrypt data
-A python module to decrypt the encrypted data using master key (These scripts are the modified form of https://github.com/unode/firefox_decrypt).

 ## How to build